How to File for Educational Benefits

 Who is Eligible?

-- Open to USC Marshall School of Business and USC Viterbi School of Engineering students
+- Open to USC Marshall School of Business, USC Viterbi School of Engineering students, and USC Keck School of Medicine

 - Candidates must have received an honorable discharge from the U.S. Armed Forces

-- Candidates must have served a minimum of three years of continuous, full time, active duty in the last ten years
+- Candidates must have served a minimum of three years of continuous, full time, active duty during 2003 to the present

 How to Apply: Submit a resume, proof of honorable discharge, and summary of active duty deployment to the appropriate program contact.